Computer Science and Engineering

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

-A minimum of 31 credits at the 400, 500, 600, or 800 level is required, with at least 18 credits at the 500 and 600 level, combined.
+A minimum of 30 credits at the 400, 500, 600, or 800 level are required, of which a minimum of 21 credits are at the 500 level or higher, including a minimum of 15 credits of CSE 500-level courses, specifically.
 Students may choose to complete a thesis or a scholarly paper.
 Students choosing to complete a thesis must complete at least 6 credits in thesis research (600 or 610).
-Students choosing to complete a scholarly paper must complete at least 18 credits in 500-level courses.
+Students choosing to complete a scholarly paper or capstone project must complete 3 credits of CSE 594, in their final semester, and 3 additional credits of a related CSE {500-589, 597} course in either the final or an earlier semester.

 Required Courses